Idriss Ngari: Political career

-Ngari spent two and a half years as Interior Minister before being appointed as Minister of Public Works, Equipment, and Construction on 5 September 2004; he was promoted to the rank of Minister of State, while retaining the same portfolio, on 21 January 2006.
+Ngari spent two and a half years as Interior Minister before being appointed Minister of Public Works, Equipment, and Construction on 5 September 2004; he was promoted to the rank of Minister of State, while retaining the same portfolio, on 21 January 2006.
 In the December 2006 parliamentary election, he was again elected to the National Assembly as a PDG candidate in Haut-Ogooué Province.
 He was later moved to the post of Minister of Tourism and National Parks on 29 December 2007 and was simultaneously reduced to the rank of ordinary minister.
-Later, in the government named on 14 January 2009, he was instead appointed as Minister of Public Health and Public Hygiene.
+Later, in the government named on 14 January 2009, he was instead appointed Minister of Public Health and Public Hygiene.

 Although Ngari, who was associated with the PDG's cacique wing, was disliked by the PDG's reformist (renovateurs) wing, which was headed by Ali Bongo, he was nevertheless considered a potential successor to Omar Bongo.
 After Omar Bongo died on 8 June 2009, Ngari was considered perhaps the most formidable potential challenger to Ali Bongo in the contest for the PDG's presidential nomination, but he chose not to seek the nomination and it was won by Bongo.
 It was reported that Ngari briefly considered allying himself with Pierre Mamboundou, an old opponent of Omar Bongo and the PDG, but he nevertheless supported Bongo's campaign.

 Amidst the events of mid-2009, Ngari remained in his post as Minister of Public Health.
 While visiting hospitals on 5 August 2009, he announced that the first known case of the H1N1 flu in Gabon had been found.
 He said that the patient, a French national, had been quarantined, and he called for vigilance to prevent any outbreak of the disease.

 Bongo officially prevailed in the 30 August 2009 presidential election, defeating Mamboundou and an array of other challengers; upon taking office, he immediately dismissed Ngari from the government on 17 October 2009.
 Ngari's dismissal was part of a major reworking of the state administration, in which many prominent ministers and officials were replaced.
 Having lost his post in the government, Ngari then took up his seat in the National Assembly, representing Ngouoni.